You started a blog!

 Knowing your numbers is probably the most important thing to know about your blog.
 If you don’t know how much viewers you’re getting per month or where your traffic is coming from, it will be hard to build your list and grow your income.

-Let’s look at #1 tool you need to gauge how your blog and business is doing.
+Let’s look at the #1 tool you need to gauge how your blog and business is doing.

 It’s a free blogging tool also!
 Score.